rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 class PostForm < ApplicationForm attr_accessor :post, :category_name, :tags
   validate :amount_of_tags

-  def initialize(args = {})
+And then here, we should call **super(args)** to leverage the automatic attribute assignment from ActiveModel.
+This will populate the instance variables using the accessors defined previously. def initialize(args = {})
     @post_form_params = args
     @models = [post, category, tags].flatten.compact